JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/README.md

 0 \lt \sigma(x) \lt 1
 $$

-An the derivative of the sigmoid function is (see below),
+And the derivative of the sigmoid function is (see solution below),

 $$
 \sigma'(x) = \sigma(x) \cdot (1 - \sigma(x))